zer0Kerbal/GPOSpeedFuelPump/README-Addendum.md

 ## Installation

-Detailed installation instructions are now on its own file (see the [In a Hurry](#in-a-hurry) section) and on the distribution file.
+Detailed installation instructions are now on its own file (see the [In a Hurry](#in-a-hurry) section) and in the distribution file.

 ## License: